 about the following

-- Your style – is it romantic and candlelit, a beach vibe or formal sit down, glamorous or rustic
+- Your style – is it romantic and candlelit, a formal sit down, glamorous or rustic

 - Colour schemes – vibrant colours, pastel tones, or all white